radi0sus/orca_ir/README.md

 Please also have a look at the interactive [Jupyter Notebook edition](https://github.com/radi0sus/orca_ir/blob/main/orca-ir.ipynb).
 It offers almost the same functionality without the need to maintain a local Python installation.
 Please upload an `orca.out` file to the same directory and adjust the code to `ir_data = imp_data('my_orca_calc_with_ir_data.out')`.
-Note: The interactive Matplotlib windows does not work very well with *colab*.
-Replace `%matplotlib widget` with `%matplotlib inline` for better performance.
+Note: The interactive Matplotlib window does not work very well with *colab*.
+Replace `%matplotlib widget` with `%matplotlib inline` for a better performance.
 However, this change removes the ability to select a specific region and save the spectrum bitmap.

  <img src='examples\jn1.png' alt='Jupyter Notebook' width=500 align='center'>